microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/core-services/switchboard.md

-# Azure Orbital Space SDK - Switchboard Service
+# Azure Orbital Space SDK - Switchboard Service (core-switchboard)

 The Switchboard service is the Azure Orbital Space SDK's secure MQTT message router.
 Switchboard is built from [rabbitMQ](https://github.com/rabbitmq/rabbitmq-server) from source with additional updates to remove rabbitMQ's dependency on docker hub.
 This service is designed to facilitate reliable and secure message routing within the runtime framework.